fleetdm/fleet/docs/Get started/FAQ.md

 ### What MySQL versions are supported?

-Fleet is tested with MySQL 5.7.21 and 8.0.28.
-Newer versions of MySQL 5.7 and MySQL 8 typically work well.
+Fleet is tested with MySQL 8.0.36.
+Newer versions of MySQL 8 typically work well.
 AWS Aurora requires at least version 2.10.0.
 Please avoid using MariaDB or other MySQL variants that are not officially supported.
 Compatibility issues have been identified with MySQL variants, and these may not be addressed in future Fleet releases.

 ### What are the MySQL user requirements?